Former Soviet Leader Mikhail Gorbachev Says, ‘The World Is Preparing For War’

 If former Soviet leader Mikhail Gorbachev is correct, the world is inching ever closer to war.
 Perhaps WWIII.
 Perhaps even a nuclear WWIII.
 Stranded global travelers and refugees with no country to call their own will only add to the chaos and confusion if such a horrific fate befalls the globe.
 One can only hope that Donald Trump and President Putin will follow the former Soviet leader’s advice and make positive changes to avoid tragedy; as Mikhail Gorbachev said in his Op-Ed, “the time to decide and act is now.”

-[Featured Image by Ivan Sekretarev/AP Photo]
+[Featured Image by Ivan Sekretarev/AP Images]